 WHAT ARE THE MOST ENDANGERED BRIDGES IN THE COUNTRY?

 A review of the 2021 USDOT data by the American Road & Transportation Builders Association identified California as home to six of America's top ten most traveled but poorest bridges.
 Yet, these bridges are still in use, with an average of 245,000 daily vehicle crossings.
 The number one offender was U.S. Route 101 over Kester Avenue in Los Angeles.

 WHAT IS BEING DONE TO REPAIR ENDANGERED BRIDGES?

-Bridges are constantly being monitored and repaired, so they remain safe.
-The data proves that governments are working to improve their bridges.
-Rhode Island had the highest number of poor bridges by percentage in 2019, with 174 rated poor.
-By 2020 repairs left only 148 rated as poor.
+Bridges are constantly monitored and repaired, so they remain safe.
+Data proves governments are working to improve their bridges.
+For example, Rhode Island had the highest number of poor bridges by percentage in 2019, with 174 rated poor.
+However, by 2021 only 136 were rated as poor.

-Federal law doesn't require states to eliminate all poor bridges.
-The CSR explains this is to prevent spending on relatively low-priority projects that do not present major safety problems.
-States must only focus on repairing the National Highway System if certain conditions are met.
-For example, if 10% of bridge roadways are rated poor for three years in a row, states may be required to give priority funding to repairs.
+Federal law doesn't require states to eliminate poor bridges.
+The CSR explains this is to prevent "spending on relatively low-priority projects that do not present major safety problems."
+Instead, States must only focus on repairing the National Highway System if certain conditions are met.
+For example, if 10% of bridge roadways are rated poor for three years in a row, states may be required to prioritize repairs.

 Funding for repairs may be coming from the federal government to one of your local bridges very soon through President Biden's Bridge Formula Program.
 Over $26 billion in federal dollars will be distributed to the states “to replace, repair, and rehabilitate thousands of bridges nationwide,” the White House said on Twitter.